ReiaDrucker/UCF-Senior-Design-Group-2/README.md

 9. If the Scripts folder of your new Python installation is not on any line, click the "New" button and add the Scripts directory (e.g. "C:\Program Files\Python310\Scripts\").
 10. If the directory of Visual Studio's CMake is not on any line, click the "New" button and add it (e.g. "C:\Program Files\Microsoft Visual Studio\2022\Community\Common7\IDE\CommonExtensions\Microsoft\CMake\CMake\bin")
 11. If the directory of Visual Studio's MSVC executable is not on any line, click the.
 "New" button and add it (e.g. "C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Tools\MSVC\14.31.31103\bin\Hostx86\x64").
+12. To verify these are installed and usable by visual studio, open the Start menu and type "developer command prompt for VS 2022" and open that option.
+Enter "python --version", "pip --version" and "cmake --version" to make sure they're usable by visual studio and that the versions match what you installed.

 ### Cloning and pulling the repository
 1. Create a Github account if you don't already have one.